intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ### Raster DEM

-`RasterDemSource` currently supports Mapbox Terrain RGB (mapbox://mapbox.terrain-rgb) and [Mapzen Terrarium](https://mapzen.com/documentation/terrain-tiles/formats/#terrarium) tile formats.
+`RasterDemSource` supports Mapbox Terrain RGB (mapbox://mapbox.terrain-rgb) and [Mapzen Terrarium](https://mapzen.com/documentation/terrain-tiles/formats/#terrarium) tile formats.

 The Mapbox terrain tileset is for adding hill terrain to any Mapbox map.
 Runtime styling can also be used to change the hillshade appearance.